FBalzerMPE/imprs_sports_week/data/helper_texts/introduction.md

 We're anticipating loads of sore muscles and fun memories!

 The organizing committee\
-Zsofi, Benny, Fabi, Matteo, Mari and William
+Zsofi, Benny, Fabi, Matteo, William, Guillaume and Mari